NextCenturyCorporation/itm-evaluation-client/README.md

 ```

+ In order to hit a non-locally running server (localhost) set the below environment variables:
+ - TA3_PORT (Default: 8080)
+ - TA3_HOSTNAME (Default: 127.0.0.1)

 ### Running the ADM minimal runner

  To see additional details regarding modifying this minimal runner to be a TA2 client, see the comments at the top of `itm_minimal_runner.py`.